Do Go On - 234 - Andrew Thornton and the Cocaine Bear

 I feel really focused and not hungry.

-The plane just started zooming on.
+The plane just started zooming up.

-Still, you've got a whole plane and you still put it in little condoms.
+and you're still putting it in little condoms.

-I've got 8,000 condoms back there.
+and condoms back there.

 Just put it in a bag.